 78% of security officials expect a successful attack on ICS/SCADA systems within the next two years

-By Ivan Romanow Gescan Automation
+December 1, 2016 by Ivan Romanow Gescan Automation

 Dec.
 1, 2016 – In 2000, analyst firm Frost & Sullivan coined a term to describe the growth of integrating machines used in industrial settings with Internet-connected sensors and software that collect and examine data from machines and then apply it to operations to improve efficiencies — the Industrial Internet.

 Digital technology combined with industrial expertise could achieve a 20-per-cent performance increase.

 The Industrial Internet is already transforming global industry and infrastructure — with the driving force behind this inevitable evolution being the promise of efficiency, data management, productivity and superior safety.
 By 2020, an estimated 50 billion machines will be connected to the Internet.
 Through accelerated productivity growth, this digital migration could boost global gross domestic product (GDP) by as much as $15 trillion by 2030.

 For the first time, oil rigs, factories and refineries are sending mission-critical data beyond their physical perimeters, as well as inviting modern performance-enhancing solutions to advance their business.
 They’re making the cyber transition, but as they do, they cannot leave their systems vulnerable to theft and vandalism.

 Information technology (IT) security and operational technology (OT) security are different, in several ways — the most significant difference can be shown in terms of attack outcomes.
 An attack on IT could lead to data theft (ones and zeros); an attack on OT could affect the physical world (people, environment and assets).
 It’s a serious distinction.